IsacKun220/com1001/FAQ.md

    It's a bit Python-centric, but the principles apply to any programming language on any platform – and pretty much anything technical.

-**If the above all fails, you can ask a question.** See the next section on how to go about doing this.
+**If all of the above fails, you can ask a question.** See the next section on how to go about doing this.

 ### How Do I Go About Asking Questions?